If You Leave

 Leaving does not mean your partner will stop being abusive.
-In fact, he may become more abusive as you attempt to leave.
-He may be so afraid of “losing” you that he will increase any threats to hurt you, the children or himself.
+In fact, they may become more abusive as you attempt to leave.
+They may be so afraid of “losing” you that they will increase any threats to hurt you, the children or themselves.
 You are the best judge of how dangerous your situation may become if you attempt to leave.

 You may also feel overwhelmed by financial concerns – including where you will live and how you will afford to take care of yourself and your children.
 Thinking about economic survival can be discouraging and frightening.
 The domestic violence/sexual assault program in your area can help you sort through the many challenges you have ahead and can help you get the emotional and financial support you may need.